JoshuahBoardman/JoshuahBoardman/README.md

 - 🔭 I’m currently working on becoming the best developer, I possibly can be.
 - 🌱 I’m currently learning whaterver I can!
 - 👯 I’m looking to collaborate on interesting Unity projects.
-- ⚡ Fun fact: I'm addicted to games and problem solving!
+- ⚡ Fun fact: I'm addicted to games and problem solving and I own a parrot naemed Maui.

 ### Reach out to me: